Undergraduate Course Information

 Note: Courses listed in this catalog are subject to change through normal academic procedures.
 New programs and courses, and changes in existing course work are initiated by departments or programs and approved by the appropriate academic dean, the curriculum committees and the faculty senate.
 Additions to the curriculum for the ensuing years are published in the official curriculum committee minutes by Faculty Senate and are on file with the Office of Records and Registration.

 Course prerequisites, listed in the course description, indicate the academic preparation required for successful completion of the course.
 Occasionally students may have sufficient knowledge to enter courses without the formal prerequisites.
 In these circumstances, students may ask instructors for consent to enroll; all instructors retain the right to admit any student to their classes, subject to departmental policy.
-Students who do not meet the stated prerequisite(s) or the required class standing must obtain permission to enroll in a class.
-Students will not receive credit for courses for which they do not have the appropriate class standing, specified prerequisites, or permission to override the requirements.
+Students who do not meet the stated prerequisite(s) or the required class standing must obtain permission in writing to enroll in a class.
+Students will not receive credit for courses for which they do not have the appropriate class standing, specified prerequisites, or written permission to override the requirements.

 A statement of major and minor course requirements for various curricula precedes the list of courses offered in each department and/or program, with a few exceptions.
 Information about curriculum requirements also is included in the appropriate school or college section of the catalog.
 In addition to major and minor course requirements, students also must meet general education requirements, college, and university degree requirements.